evneis/SkaGallery/PatchNotes.md

 v0.8

-- New stats command with many options
+- New stats command with many options for various user and server statistics